oss-review-toolkit/ort/website/docs/configuration/snippet-choice.md

 *If the snippets with a snippet choice or a `NO_RELEVANT_FINDING` are not in the scan results anymore, what happens when there is a new snippet finding for this source location (e.g. after an update of the Knowledge base)?*

 A:
-Conceptually, the scan results that have been removed in a past run may have to be added again, with the addition of new detected snippets.
+Conceptually, the scan results that have been removed in a past run may have to be added again, with the addition of newly detected snippets.
-How to achieve that will be remote scanner-specific as FossID is stateful while ScanOSS is not.
+How that can be achieved depends on the specific snippet scanner, as for example, FossID is stateful while ScanOSS is not.

 Q:
 *Identically, what happens if a snippet with a snippet choice or a `NO_RELEVANT_FINDING` is not present in the scanner Knowledge Base anymore, e.g. after an update?*